tarantool/doc/doc/tooling/luajit_memprof.rst

 Working with the profiler
 -------------------------

-Usage of the profiler involves two steps:
+The profiler usage involves two steps:

 1.  :ref:`Collecting <profiler_usage_get>` a binary profile of allocations,
     reallocations, and deallocations in memory related to Lua